NeLy-EPFL/DeepFly3D/README.md

 * Saving the final 3D estimations

 ### Identifying erroneous estimates automatically
-DeepFly3D can automatically detect and show the user if any 2D pose estimation is failed.
+DeepFly3D can automatically detect when 2D pose estimation is failed.

 ### Auto-correction
 DeepFly3D will try to fix these mistaked using multi-view geometry and pictorial structures.
 In the next iteration of training, you can use these examples to train the network.